 These exist on the same "level" as time entries.
 Tags are essentially a way to provide extra information about an individual time entry.
 Most often used to mark time as invoiced or billed.

-For more insight into how you should structure your data, please read this guide on categorizing data in Toggl.
+For more insight into how you should structure your data, please read this guide on categorizing data in Toggl Track.

-Need more help with Toggl?
+Need more help with Toggl Track?
 Feel free to contact our support team via chat or email.